-Grant Thornton LLP is an independent registered public accounting firm with significant expertise, reasonable fees and appropriately limited ancillary services.
+Grant Thornton LLP is an independent registered public accounting firm with an established relationship with the Company, significant expertise and reasonable fees.
 The Audit Committee initially appointed Grant Thornton LLP in June 2021 and believes that its retention continues to be in the best interests of the Company and its shareholders.
 One or more members of Grant Thornton are expected to attend the Annual Meeting, will have an opportunity to make a statement if they desire to do so, and will be available to respond to questions at the Annual Meeting.